 Constrained nodes have limited memory.
-Assuming 1 kB reassembly buffers, typical nodes only have enough memory for 1-3 reassembly buffers.
+Assuming 1 kB reassembly buffer, typical nodes only have enough memory for 1-3 reassembly buffers.

-Assuming the topology from Figure 2, where nodes A, B, C and D all send packets through node E. We further assume that node E's memory can only hold 3 reassembly buffers.
+To illustrate this we use the topology from Figure 2, where nodes A, B, C and D all send packets through node E. We further assume that node E's memory can only hold 3 reassembly buffers.